fanmingyu212/qfabric/README.md

 ### Installation

-For users of `qFabric`, you can download the repository zip file, unzip it, navigate to the unzipped folder (containing `pyproject.toml`), and run `pip install .`.
+For users of `qFabric`, run `pip install git+https://github.com/fanmingyu212/qfabric`.

-If you want to develop `qFabric`, use `pip install -e .[dev]` to install it in the editable mode with development dependencies.
+If you want to develop `qFabric`, you can fork this project, clone the fork, navigate to the unzipped folder (containing `pyproject.toml`), and run `pip install -e .[dev]` to install it in the editable mode with development dependencies.